dashabezik/Morley/README.md

 # Morley

-Morphometry of germinated plants on python
+Morphometry of germinated plants in Python

-Morley is an opensourse software for plants morphometry: measuring sprouts, roots length
+Morley is open-sourse software for plants morphometry: measuring sprouts, roots length.